MaterializeInc/materialize/doc/user/content/integrations/dbt.md

     dbt will grab any additional project information and Materialize catalog metadata, then compile it into `.json` files (`manifest.json` and `catalog.json`, respectively) that can be used to feed the documentation website.
 You can find the compiled files under `/target`, in the dbt project folder.

-1. Launch the documentation website.
+3. Launch the documentation website.
 By default, this command starts a web server on port 8000:

     ```bash
     dbt docs serve #--port <port>
     ```

-1. In a browser, navigate to `localhost:8000`.
+4. In a browser, navigate to `localhost:8000`.
 There, you can find an overview of your dbt project, browse existing models and metadata, and in general keep track of what's going on.

     If you click **View Lineage Graph** in the lower right corner, you can even inspect the lineage of your streaming pipelines!

     ![dbt lineage graph](https://user-images.githubusercontent.com/23521087/138125450-cf33284f-2a33-4c1e-8bce-35f22685213d.png)

-1. Finally, run some [tests](https://docs.getdbt.com/docs/building-a-dbt-project/tests) on your models:

-    ```bash
-    dbt test
-    ```

-    Under the hood, dbt creates a `SELECT` query for each test that returns the rows where this assertion is _not_ true; if the test returns zero rows, the assertion passes.